The following policy is written in conjunction with advice provided by Gov.co.uk.

-- if you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 7 days from when your symptoms started.
+- If you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 10 days from when you test positive or your symptoms start.
 (The ending isolation section below has more information)

-- for anyone else in the household who starts displaying symptoms, they need to stay at home for 7 days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.
+- For anyone else in the household who starts displaying symptoms, they need to stay at home for 10 days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.
 The ending isolation section below has more information, and see the explanatory diagram

 - if you can, move any vulnerable individuals (such as the elderly and those with underlying health conditions) out of your home, to stay with friends or family for the duration of the home isolation period